vishnurad/My-Projects/README.md

 A **330 ohm** resistor for **pull up**
 Some connecting wires and breadboard.

+Supplier(for potentiometer, LED and resistor)
-Supplier:Jaycar Electronics New Zealand | Components, connectors, switches, power, and more https://www.jaycar.co.nz/
+:Jaycar Electronics New Zealand | Components, connectors, switches, power, and more https://www.jaycar.co.nz/

 **Calculations for hardware:**
 Voltage Drop across led =Vdrop=1.8V(assuming normal standard)